malex1106/ai_framework/README.md

 python generate.py 5 6 test/grid.pkl
 ```

-This command will create an 5x6 grid and save the environment as .pkl file.
+This command will create a 5x6 grid and save the environment as .pkl file.

 ## Training